Key takeaways for histamine intolerance:

-~ Histamine intolerance is caused by an imbalance of too much histamine in the body that overwhelms your capacity to break it down.
+~ Histamine intolerance is caused by an imbalance of too much histamine compared to your capacity to break it down.
+This can be due to excess histamine from food, producing too much histamine, or not being able to break it down efficiently.

-~ Understanding which variants you have can help you target the right diet and supplements to help with symptoms.
+~ Understanding your genetic variants can help you target dietary changes, lifestyle modifications, and natural supplements to help with histamine intolerance symptoms.

-Want more on Histamine Intolerance?
-I wrote a whole book on what high histamine does in the body!
+Want more information on Histamine Intolerance?
+I wrote the book on it!
 Get your copy of Histamine Lifehacks here.

 Members will see their genotype report below, plus additional solutions in the Lifehacks section.
 Consider joining today.